smpillai/p2/README.md

 ## Description

-Thw aim of this project was to create a landing page for a XKCD password generator.
+The aim of this project was to create a landing page for a XKCD password generator.
 Some of the functions available in this project is to be able to choose the number of words, whether to add numbers/symbols or not.

 ## References